2025년 6월 고1 모의고사 변형 (31-42번)

 25년 6월 고1 모의고사 40번

-This usually works out ____
+This usually ____ out fine.

 Indeed, questioning the truth of ____ statement and then choosing not to believe it requires additional mental steps.